Annotated bibliography assignment

 For a minimum of eight sources, give each a works cited entry and a brief annotation of about 150 words (no fewer than 125, excluding the works cited entry) summarizing the source's central argument and main points.
 Your annotations should be roughly comparable to article abstracts you might see in some library databases (JSTOR, etc.).
 Restrict sources to legitimate scholarship, and avoid including any open-access websites as sources.

 You should not copy any portion or even paraphrase existing annotations: this assignment must be wholly your own work, and you'll need to read the source carefully and fully if it's an article, and at least partially to get a significant overview if the source is a book.
 It's likely that I will randomly check your annotations against existing abstracts: you assuredly don't want to be guilty of plagiarism on this simple and small assignment (or any other assignment, for that matter)!

 As always, let me know if you have questions as you proceed.
+Note that the due date carefully: it's due Wednesday, not Monday.
 Submit the finished assignment to the appropriate dropbox in D2L as soon as it's ready.